 More than 1 week in Paris?
 Fab ideas to follow

 You can explore the neighborhoods of the city too.
-I really like this idea and I always propose three solutions for who is visiting Paris in 1 week or more.
+I really like this idea and I always propose three solutions for who is in Paris for a long stay.

 - You can go to Disneyland and visit one of the most famous amusement parks in the world.
 It is a great idea for adults too, you could never be too grown up!